Myanmar's Suu Kyi appears in court for first time since coup — reports | DW | 24.05.2021

 Suu Kyi was placed under house arrest and had not been seen in public since the February 1 military coup that overthrew her government.

-Lawyer Thae Maung Maung told Reuters news agency that she looked in good health and held a face-to-face meeting with her legal team for about 30 minutes before the court hearing.
+Lawyer Thae Maung Maung told Reuters news agency that Suu Kyi looked in good health and held a face-to-face meeting with her legal team for about 30 minutes before the court hearing.

 In recent weeks, the 75-year-old answered questions in court by video link.
 However, her lawyers had not been able to meet her in person.